Cymbopogon citratus: Soil condition

 Well-drained sandy loam soil with a pH range of approximately 5.5 to 7.5 is considered optimal.
 Moderate soil fertility is sufficient, and the application of organic fertilizers during the early growth stage can promote tillering.

 Propagation method

 Division or Tillering

 Lemongrass (Cymbopogon citratus) is primarily propagated through division or tillering, as seed propagation is inefficient due to its rare flowering and fruiting.
 Mature lemongrass clumps typically consist of 50 to 200 tillers.
 Propagation involves cutting the upper leaves and separating rooted divisions approximately 10 to 15 cm in length from the mother plant, which can then be directly planted in the field.

 Tissue culture

-It have been developed an efficient in vitro mass propagation system for Cymbopogon citratus using both organogenesis and somatic embryogenesis.
+An efficient in vitro mass propagation system for Cymbopogon citratus has been developed using both organogenesis and somatic embryogenesis.
 The study optimized conditions such as liquid culture media, plant growth regulators, and temporary immersion systems (TIS) to achieve high multiplication and rooting rates.
 This method offers a scalable and cost-effective approach for producing lemongrass plantlets, especially useful in medicinal and essential oil production industries.